 Can you give us a little more about you?

 Cassandra: A little about me: My name is Cassandra Orjala and I love my job!
 I have been helping people with cleansing for 30+ years.
-Before this I was a massage therapist.
+Before this I was a hairdresser for 12 years and then a massage therapist.
 I am very fortunate to have been able to make a switch and love this career.

 Technically I am called a Colon Hydrotherapists.